Skip to content

 What's particularly striking about Trawick is his multi-hyphenate approach to music and community.
 He's not just a performer; he's a podcast host, a band leader, and the founder of "We Are the 9"—suggesting someone deeply invested in the mechanics of how we make music together and how we build community around it.
 The podcast conversation reveals someone genuinely engaged with the details of living a creative life, someone who thinks about things beyond just the next gig.

-I've avoided mousse my entire life because I thought it sounded bland and unappealing.
-It is not.
+I've avoided mousse my entire life thinking it sounded bland and unappealing—it is not, and you should just stop what you're doing and go eat it.

 Take his enthusiasm for clothing and gear.
 He's not dropping brand names as status symbols; he's talking about discovering Howler Brothers because they modernize that Nashville embroidery aesthetic, or about being genuinely excited that a Falls Church boutique called Wii Fig is opening its first brick-and-mortar location in March.
 He's wearing Red Wing Iron Rangers and salvage jeans from Nashville.
 These details matter to him not because they're fashionable, but because they represent connection to place and community.